spritlesoftware/our-website/content/english/testing-services.md

       desc: "Our test automation experts provide excellent quality and improved performance of your web solution by applying standards and guidelines in testing automation."
       icon: "/images/testing-services/automation_testing.png"

-section6:
+section7:
-  text1: 'Talk to the Experts!'
+  text1: 'Talk to our Experts!'
   text2: 'To assure quality, a growing product requires a passionate, dedicated QA crew.'
   heading: 'Our Blogs Speaks for Us too!'
   blogs:
     - id: 100
       link: 'https://www.spritle.com/blogs/2022/05/06/vulnerabilities-in-your-daily-life-mobile-applications/'
       image: 'https://www.spritle.com/blogs/wp-content/uploads/2022/05/vulnerability-mobile-app-feature.png'
-      title: 'Vulnerabilities in your daily life mobile applications'
+      title: 'Vulnerabilities in your daily life app ..'
       desc: 'Well, let’s get these straight, mobile applications are now something we use in our day-to-day lives.
 For example, for booking cabs, we use applications...'
       author_link: 'https://www.spritle.com/blogs/author/vaashinisakthivel/'
       author_name: 'Vaashini'